psx-spx/psx-spx.github.io/docs/konamisystem573.md

 - I/O boards, *especially* the digital I/O board, need to be properly reverse engineered and documented.
 The fishing controls board has been fully reverse engineered but documentation for it is missing.
+- The digital I/O board's networking protocol seems to be based on ARCnet, with some kind of network interface implemented in hardware in the FPGA.
+Not much else is currently known.
 - The DDR stage I/O board's communication protocol is largely unknown.
 More tests need to be done on real hardware and its CPLD shall be dumped if possible.